tom1484/Parallel-Programming-2025/hw2/assets/PARALLEL_SIFT_GUIDE.md

 Here’s a complete design doc you can drop into your repo as docs/parallel-sift-mpi-omp.md.

+Temporary note (debug mode): The current codebase runs in MPI-only mode with OpenMP pragmas removed to aid correctness debugging.
+This document still describes the intended hybrid MPI+OpenMP design; once the MPI halo logic is verified numerically, we will re-enable OpenMP accordingly.

 Parallel SIFT: Hybrid MPI + OpenMP Design

 Target platform